Travel literature: Adventure literature

-I had resolved on a voyage around the world, and as the wind on the morning of April 24, 1895 was fair, at noon I weighed anchor, set sail, and filled away from Boston, where the Spray had been moored snugly all winter. ...
-A thrilling pulse beat high in me.
-My step was light on deck in the crisp air.
-I felt there could be no turning back, and that I was engaging in an adventure the meaning of which I thoroughly understood.
+In the world of sailing Frank Cowper's Sailing Tours (1892–1896) and Joshua Slocum's Sailing Alone Around the World (1900) are classics of outdoor adventure literature.

-More than three years later, on June 27, 1898, Slocum returned to Newport, Rhode Island, having circumnavigated the world.
+Jules Verne's adventure novels are classical examples of adventure literature.
+Some of his most famous novels are Twenty Thousand Leagues Under the Sea and Around the World in Eighty Days.

 Guide books

 A guide book or travel guide is "a book of information about a place, designed for the use of visitors or tourists".
 An early example is Thomas West's guide to the English Lake District, published in 1778.
 Thomas West, an English priest, popularized the idea of walking for pleasure in his guide to the Lake District of 1778.
 In the introduction he wrote that he aimed: to encourage the taste of visiting the lakes by furnishing the traveller with a Guide; and for that purpose, the writer has here collected and laid before him, all the select stations and points of view, noticed by those authors who have last made the tour of the lakes, verified by his own repeated observations.
 To this end he included various 'stations' or viewpoints around the lakes, from which tourists would be encouraged to appreciate the views in terms of their aesthetic qualities.
 Published in 1778 the book was a major success.

-It will usually include full details relating to accommodation, restaurants, transportation, and activities.
+Mariana Starke popularized what became the standard travel guide, a reference book that can include information relating to accommodation, restaurants, transportation, and activities.
 Maps of varying detail and historical and cultural information are also often included.
 Different kinds of guide books exist, focusing on different aspects of travel, from adventure travel to relaxation, or aimed at travelers with different incomes, or focusing on sexual orientation or types of diet.
 Travel guides can also take the form of travel websites.